-Action Priority Promote an understanding of the special qualities of the conservation area.
-Use more stringent design criteria in determining future planning applications and require that all applications are accompanied by full landscaping schemes.
+Action Priority Promote an understanding of the special qualities of hedges and trees within the conservation area.
+Use more stringent design criteria in determining future planning applications and require that all applications are accompanied by full landscaping schemes showing the retention of trees and hedges and any replacement planting.
+Immediate